jim60105/worker-your-ip/README.md

 ## 🚀 Deploy Your Own

+> [!TIP]
+> ⭐ **Star the original repository** to stay updated with new features and improvements!
+> By starring [jim60105/worker-your-ip](https://github.com/jim60105/worker-your-ip), you'll receive notifications about updates and can easily find this project later.

 Click the button above to deploy your own instance, or follow the manual steps below.

 ### Manual Deployment